elesiuta/picosnitch/README.md

   "SHA256": {} # Log of processes by executable containing sha256 hash(es) and VirusTotal results
 }
 ```
-- the connection log is stored in `~/.config/picosnitch/snitch.db`
+- the full connection log is stored in `~/.config/picosnitch/snitch.db`
-  - used for `picosnitch view`
+  - this is used for `picosnitch view`
 - the error log is stored in `~/.config/picosnitch/error.log`
-  - may be caused by a bug in picosnitch, or maybe another program is doing something sketchy
+  - errors will also trigger a notification and are usually caused by far too many processes/connections
+  - for most people in most cases, this should raise suspicion that some other program may be misbehaving
 # building from source
 - install from source using python 3 with
 `python setup.py install --user`